-“It became a sort of schedule I kept,” Flygare tells Reader’s Digest.
+“It became a sort of schedule I kept,” Flygare says.
 “I couldn’t go to class early because the urge to sleep was so strong, so I began this habit of excusing myself to the bathroom repeatedly just to slap myself or splash water on my face so I could stay awake,” she says.
 Her symptoms of narcolepsy grew terrifying when she began hallucinating at age 21.
 “I was in a new apartment in Boston, and I awoke to a burglar breaking in.
 I felt paralyzed and couldn’t move, even though I was certain I was in danger,” she says.
 The burglar turned out to be a hallucination—one that would recur throughout the following years.
-Read more about narcolepsy and 11 other sleep disorders.
+(Read more about narcolepsy and 11 other sleep disorders.)

 A seemingly unrelated symptom occurred soon after when she felt her knees begin to buckle beneath her while she was laughing at a joke.
 “I thought it was weird.
 I started telling my friends not to make me laugh so I wouldn’t collapse,” she recalls.
 Flygare made an appointment with her physician after she lost her grip on a glass she was holding while laughing at a party.
 “The doctor told me I needed to breathe deeper—that I was simply laughing too hard,” she says.